 - Turn off every water-using item inside and outside the home or building.

 - Check the meter.
 Watch the meter for a minute or more.
 If the leak detector dial is moving, you have a leak.
 In some cases, it may move back and forth very slightly, as water pressure in the street fluctuates.
 If it moves forward continually, even at a slow rate, you have a leak.
 You may also want to check the main meter reading (numbers) at a set time, and then come back an hour later, after you know no water has been used.
 If it has a higher reading, there is a leak.
 If you suspect a toilet may be the culprit, turn the water off from the toilet shut-off valve and check the meter again.

 - If you still can’t locate the leak, find the shut-off valve for your home or building.
 It can be indoors or outdoors, but should be near the location where the water line enters the building.
 If you don’t know where the shut-off valve is, follow a straight line from the water meter to your building, and look for it.
 If you have a very large building, it is possible you have more than one main shut-off valve.

 - Confirm the location of the leak.
 If the main shut-off is closed and the meter has stopped, the leak is not between the meter and the building.
 If the meter still runs with the main water shut off, your leak is between the meter and the building.
 Since outdoor leaks are relatively rare, be sure to double-check that all indoor fixtures and outdoor hose and irrigation lines are off.
 Call a plumber to fix underground outdoor leaks.

-If you have a water leak along a pipe and you are not sure how to repair it, please feel free to call the Maintenance Department, 206-275-7608, or you may contact a plumber directly.
+If you see a water leak along a pipe and you are not sure how to repair it, call a plumber.
+If the leak is on a City-owned pipe, call the Public Works Department at (206) 275-7608.